nextcloud/documentation/index/howto_contribute.rst

 `Github <https://github.com/>`_ account.

-Sharing tips and tricks is the easiest way to contribute, because these go in the ownCloud Documentation Wiki.
-You can create and edit docs directly in the Wiki.
+Sharing tips and tricks is the easiest way to contribute, because these go in the `ownCloud Documentation Wiki <https://github.com/owncloud/documentation/wiki>`_.
+You can create and edit docs directly in the
+Wiki.
 The subject matter is wide open: admin, user, mobile apps, LAMP stack, development hints, installing ownCloud on diverse hardware such as Raspberry Pi or giant clusters-- anything that is correct and useful.